M1ndo/dotfiles/README.md

 | `MODKEY + comma` | switch focus to prev monitor |
 | `MODKEY + SHIFT + s` | show all available keybindings |

-# My Keybindings For HerbstluftWm Are The Same As Awesome
+# My Keybindings For HerbstluftWm - Qtile Are The Same As Awesome
 # My Keybindings For Xmonad Are Similar To Awesome

 The MODKEY is set to the Super key (aka the Windows key).
 I try to keep the